vaultecki/py-qr-data-exchange/README.md

 - Image might be corrupted or low quality
 - Try rescanning or using a better quality image
 - Ensure the image actually contains a QR code
+- **Install qreader for better detection**: `pip install qreader`
+- Try adjusting image brightness/contrast
+- Ensure QR code is not rotated more than 45 degrees

 ### "Decryption failed.
 Wrong password or corrupted data"
 - Verify you're using the correct password